lasorda/protobuf-language-server/README.md

 1. DocumentSymbol
 2. jump to defines
 3. format file with clang-format
-4. jump from protobuf's cpp header to proto define
+4. jump from protobuf's cpp header to proto define (only global message and enum)